michieltpm/getting_cleaning_data-/README.md

 - rbinds subjtrain and subjtest to get Subjtotal
 - column binds Xtotal, Ytotal and Subjtotal to total MAKE SELECTION OF ALL MEAN AND STD CONTAINING COLUMNS
-- Selects all columns containing mean,std or Mean
+- Selects all columns containing mean,std or Mean.
+This includes meanfrequency and anglevariables since they are variable means, unclear if this variable mean should be inserted.
 - columnbinds the selected columns in tbl_df (Selectmeanstd) ASSIGN DESCRIPTIVE ACTIVITY NAMES TO DF
 - generates vector containing descriptive activity names instead of numbers